Ma Ma Lay (politician)

 Ma Ma Lay (မမေလး; born 7 February 1962) is a Burmese politician who currently serves as an Amyotha Hluttaw member of parliament for Shan State No.8 Constituency.
 She is a member of the National League for Democracy.

 Early life and education

 Ma Ma Lay was born on 7 February 1962 in Pindaya, Shan State, Myanmar.
 She is an ethnic Danu.
 She graduated with BSc Chemistry from Yangon University.
 Her former work is as a farmer.

 Political career

-She is a member of the National League for Democracy Party, she was elected as an Amyotha Hluttaw MP, winning a majority of 40334 votes and elected representative from Shan State No. 8 parliamentary constituency.
+She is a member of the National League for Democracy.
+She was elected as an Amyotha Hluttaw MP, winning a majority of 40334 votes and elected representative from Shan State No. 8 parliamentary constituency.